Gokul-001/Webhookapp/README.md

 # Github Webhook Application
- -  Django-based application to track and store GitHub actions in MongoDB, featuring a real-time UI that updates every 15 seconds and robustly handles GitHub API interactions.
+ -  Flask-based application to track and store GitHub actions in MongoDB, featuring a real-time UI that updates every 15 seconds and robustly handles GitHub API interactions.

  -  Dockerized the application following best production practices, ensuring seamless deployment and consistent